Environment-Agency-Gov/saco-core/docs/data.rst

 .. note::

-    Some artificial influences are highly complex, so care is needed when interpreting the various tables in WRGIS.
+    Some artificial influences are highly complex, so care (and often local expertise) is needed when using and interpreting the various tables in WRGIS.

 Conceptualisation
 ~~~~~~~~~~~~~~~~~